-By way of illustration, the rules provide that, in certain circumstances, deferral (the period during which variable remuneration is withheld following the end of the accrual period) is extended to: (1) a minimum seven-year period with no vesting until three years after award for senior managers (i.e., individuals who have the greatest influence over the strategic direction of the business); (2) five years for Prudential Regulatory Authority (PRA) designated risk managers with senior, managerial or supervisory roles; and (3) three to five years for all other staff whose actions could have a material impact on a firm (material risk-takers).
+By way of illustration, the rules provide that, in certain circumstances, deferral (the period during which variable remuneration is withheld following the end of the accrual period) is extended to (1) a minimum seven-year period with no vesting until three years after award for senior managers (i.e., individuals who have the greatest influence over the strategic direction of the business), (2) five years for Prudential Regulatory Authority (PRA) designated risk managers with senior, managerial or supervisory roles, and (3) three to five years for all other staff whose actions could have a material impact on a firm (material risk-takers).

-At the same time, dual-regulated firms must include malus provisions (i.e., arrangements that permit the employer to prevent vesting of all or part of deferred remuneration based on risk outcomes or performance) and clawback provisions (i.e., arrangements through which remuneration that has already vested is recouped) for seven years from the award of variable remuneration for all material risk-takers.
+At the same time, dual-regulated firms8 must include malus provisions (i.e., arrangements that permit the employer to prevent vesting of all or part of deferred remuneration based on risk outcomes or performance) and clawback provisions (i.e., arrangements through which remuneration that has already vested is recouped) for seven years from the award of variable remuneration for all material risk-takers.
 Importantly, both the PRA and the Financial Conduct Authority (FCA) clawback rules have been strengthened by a requirement for a possible three additional years for senior managers at the end of the seven-year period where a firm or regulatory authorities have commenced enquiries into potential material failures.
 In effect, therefore, employees operating at a senior level in the financial services sector who are subject to an investigation potentially now face a decade of uncertainty over their pay.

-Guidance from the FCA provides that, in relation to issues relating to risk-management failure or misconduct, regulated firms are expected to consider cancelling or clawing back bonus awards in relation to those employees who reasonably could have been expected to be aware of the failure, misconduct or weakness at the time but failed to take ‘adequate steps’ or who, by virtue of their role or seniority, were ‘indirectly responsible or accountable’.
+Guidance from the FCA provides that, in relation to issues relating to risk-management failure or misconduct, regulated firms are expected to consider cancelling or clawing back bonus awards in relation to those employees who reasonably could have been expected to be aware of the failure, misconduct or weakness at the time but failed to take ‘adequate steps’ or who, by virtue of their role or seniority, were ‘indirectly responsible or accountable’.9

 A key related issue is the operation of these malus or clawback provisions in the context of the buy-out of awards when an employee moves from one firm to another.
 As a result of the regulatory framework, senior employees in the financial services sector may find that their current employer is able to apply clawback based upon the conclusions of their previous employer’s investigation.
-As such those employees who are subject to an investigation in the regulated sector could face further uncertainty and the possibility that previous employers can determine their future pay.
+As such those employees who are subject to an investigation in the regulated sector can face further uncertainty and the possibility that previous employers can determine their future pay.

 13.1.2 English law